rajatrakesh/DataAILab/section12-reading-custom-table-data.md

-## Reading Claim Record using Flow Action
+## Section 12: Reading Claim Record using Flow Action

 Go to All > Process Automation - Flow Designer > Click New > Select Action